-30 Semester Credits/ 3 Semesters / 12 Months/ 120 Credits Total Delivery Mode: Online

-The RN to BSN program is designed for the associate degree or diploma prepared registered nurse to build on the leadership and management skills introduced in previous nursing programs while expanding the art and science of nursing into the baccalaureate level.
-This program is grounded in a Caring Science Theory to teach theoretical and the evidence-based practice of nursing.
+30 Semester Credits/ 3 Semesters / 12 Months/ 120 Credits Total Delivery Mode: Online degree or diploma prepared registered nurse to build on the leadership and management skills introduced in previous nursing programs while expanding the art and science of nursing into the baccalaureate level.
+This program is based on the Essentials of Baccalaureate Education for Professional Nursing Practice from the American Association of Colleges of Nursing (AACN) (2008) and is grounded in a Caring Science Theory to teach theoretical and the evidence-based practice of nursing.